 You may zero rate the making of arrangements for the supply of parts and equipment for ships or aircraft as long as:

 - the parts and equipment are themselves zero-rated for qualifying ships or aircraft (see section 7)

-- you arrange for the parts or equipment for qualifying and non-qualifying ships and aircraft to be exported to a place outside the EU
+- you arrange for the parts or equipment for qualifying and non-qualifying ships and aircraft to be exported to a place outside the UK or EU

 You can find further information in Notice 741A: place of supply of services.

 10.5 Other agency services that may be zero-rated

 Your supply is also zero-rated if you make arrangements for any supply under the provisions of:

 - parts and equipment for qualifying ships and aircraft section 7

 - handling of ships and aircraft section 8

 - air navigation, pilotage, salvage, towage and surveying services section 9